frankkode/africa-tourist-guide/README.md

           <h2>UX</h2>
           <hr>
 <p>
-Open tourists guide is for users looking for an easy way to search for vacations destinations around the world, especialy in africa. it allows users to choose language,choose a Country selector and city input search bar then the results shows on the map different Locations,airports, Attractions, Accommodation,Banks , Restaurants, Bars. after pressing the button (search) the search will take him or her to location. then from there you can choose from different options.for exemple if you choose Hotels,all hotels in that city and around will be shown all with contact details and useful information.
+Africa tourists guide is for users looking for an easy way to search for vacations destinations around the world, especialy in africa. it allows users to choose language,choose a Country selector and city input search bar then the results shows on the map different Locations,airports, Attractions, Accommodation,Banks , Restaurants, Bars. after pressing the button (search) the search will take him or her to location. then from there you can choose from different options.for exemple if you choose Hotels,all hotels in that city and around will be shown all with contact details and useful information.